nunit/nunit/BUILDING.md

 and nunit.linux.sln on Linux), which may be built with Visual Studio 2012+, SharpDevelop. or MonoDevelop.

-The solutions all place their output in a common bin directory.
-Console runner and engine components are placed directly in the bin directory while framework components end up in subdirectories net-2.0, net-3.5, net4.0, net4.5 and portable.
-Future platform builds will cause new subdirectories to be created.
+The solutions all place their output in a common bin directory under the solution root.

 ## Build Script